MS Project File Preparation

-- A project network with clear defined task relations, Resources assigned, Work estimated ad milestones defined as required for Epicflow.
+- A project network with clear defined task relations, Resources assigned, Work estimated and milestones defined as required for Epicflow.

 - Keep each project in a separate MS Project file.

-- Avoid usage of the huge files which are hard to maintain.
+- Avoid using huge files which are hard to maintain.

 - Use the Epicflow Templates to create the resource pool and project files to ensure you have the rights settings and custom fields available.